Schumacher-group/Stem-cell-inference/README.md

 EPISC_MCMC.py
 	Older version of algorithm which tried exact inference for EpiSC model using the original MCMC algorithm.
 	Worked less well because state space too large.

+pyABC_runall.py
+	Main file for reading and processing experimental data from extended Models X,Y and defines ABC inference algorithm (SMC-ABC) using the pyabc library.